ropensci/europepmc/README.md

 The search covers both metadata (e.g. abstracts or title) and full texts.
 To build your query, please refer to the comprehensive guidance on how to search Europe PMC: <http://europepmc.org/help>.
-Simply provide your query in the Europe PMC search syntax to `epmc_search()`.
+Provide your query in the Europe PMC search syntax to `epmc_search()`.